sergeyshilin/kaggle-competitions-framework/README.md

 Framework for fast prototyping and training of single models and ensembles.
 Training happens according to a data generator you pass in, but initially designed to take a K-Fold split in order to produce both OOF and test predictions.

-Below you can find a short API explanation, however it does not cover all the needs
+Below you can find a short API explanation, however it does not cover all the possible use cases.
+For more information, please check out [examples](examples/).

 ## Data Loader
 ### Initialization